ranmses/gc-b71/README.md

 ### Amazon Linux 2 vs RHEL 8
 Amazon Linux 2 is based on RHEL 7, not on RHEL 8 (hence the need for `openssl11-libs`).
-Nevertheless, the same RPM seems to work as expected on amzn2.
+Nevertheless, the same RPM seems to provide binaries that also works on amzn2.
 One should note that, in the future, this may impose a need for having more than one RPM build, e.g. *el7* and *el8*.

 ### Everything else
 I had to make assumptions during development, please let me know if you need anything.